zuhbeer/NLP-CAP/README.md

 #2 Text summarizer, is this even possible ? ?

-Null -  The summarizer will return a somewhat coherent summary of input string
+- Null, The summarizer will return a somewhat coherent summary of input string

-Alt - The summarizer will return an incoherent summary
+- Alt, The summarizer will return an incoherent summary

 ## Datasets